VincentToups/racket-lib/roguelikes/turtles-monad.md

 Causes `q` to be bound only once per `x`, rather than bound as a monadic value.
-We're going to be liberally using `mlet*` throughout the rest of the article, so if you don't see how it works, check out the other monad tutorial.
+We're going to be liberally using `mlet*` throughout the rest of the article, so if you don't see how it works, check out the [other monad tutorial][previous-monad-tutorial].

 Turtle Functions
 ----------------

-Let's backtrack and think about the regular old turlte monad.
+Let's backtrack and think about the regular old turtle monad.
 A basic turtle might be implemented as a dictionary containing keys like `position`, `direction`, `pen-status`, etc.  In the land of imperative, side-effect producing programs we'd probably just have a